elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/optional-chaining.md

 ---

-### Can the optional chaining (syntax construct) operator be used to store or write values?
+### Can you use the optional chaining operator to write or store values?

 <details>
   <summary><strong>View Answer:</strong></summary>